 He actually sounded sober and lucid.

-Traffic started moving.
-The driver was tossing us around as he shifted from lane to lane.
+Traffic starts moving.
+The driver is tossing us around as he shifts from lane to lane.

-We passed Junior’s.
+We pass Junior’s.
 A couple of lights not working in the neon “Cocktails” sign.
-I’d come out here with my wife maybe a year before.
+I came out here with my wife maybe a year before.
 A birthday party.
 It was supposed to be somehow funny, a birthday gathering at Junior’s.
 Ironic or whatever.
 Again, remember this was the 90s.
 Irony was still new.
 But the whole thing was just dull.
 Her dull friends droned on and on about other dull friends who weren’t there.
 As far as I could tell I was just eating a hamburger at some diner instead of participating in an ironic happening.

 I used to be jealous of these people who went to the chi-chi schools.
 Yale, like my wife.
 But then the years start passing and the cutesy undergrad in-jokes, Proust-this, Roz Chast-that, it all gets thin and desperate.
 And then they drag you all the way to fucking Brooklyn to be ironic in Junior’s.
 That was the 90s.

-We drove for a while in silence.
-We turned off Flatbush into the mysterious non-Manhattan urban-ness.
+We drive for a while in silence.
+We turn off Flatbush into the mysterious non-Manhattan urban-ness.
 A crowded chicken joint.
 A skeevie-looking club with a velvet rope.
 Guys sitting on plastic buckets.
 Then incongruously nice brownstones.

 “She showed me her pussy.
 I gave her some more money.
 Totally shaved.
 Mmmmm.
 That’s what did it.
 Yeah.
 God, it was so beautiful.
 She reached down and pulled those–”

-We were now deep in one of those Brooklyn neighborhoods – trees, stoops, brownstones.
-I had no idea where the fuck we were.
-I leaned up to the plexiglass.
+Now we’re deep in one of those Brooklyn neighborhoods – trees, stoops, brownstones.
+No idea where the fuck we were.
+I lean up to the plexiglass.

 “How far are we from this address?”